Puglia by bike from Lecce

 - the three city gates.

 Your cycling trip in Puglia begins with a flat route, of great cultural and natural richness.
 You visit the fortified city and the castle of Acaya, dating from the 16th century, before heading down to the Le Cesine, WWF nature reserve, which hosts many species of migratory birds.
 You cycle along the Adriatic coast to reach the Alimini Lakes and its magnificent beaches.
 On your way, you can see the Bronze Age ruins of Roca Vecchia and the town of Otranto.
-You can see wonders in every corner of the narrow streets such as the frescoes of the Byzantine Church of S. Pietro, the Cathedral and its mosaic floor and the promenade on the bastions with breathtaking views of the sea.
+A few kilometres further on, the town of Otranto offers wonders around every corner: the frescoes in the Byzantine church of St. Pietro, the cathedral with its mosaic floor, and the walk along the ramparts with breathtaking views of the sea.

 Today, you go to Galatone, where you can admire stunning examples of Leccese baroque architecture, a hallmark of the region’s artistic heritage.
 Next, head to Galatina, where we recommend taking the time to visit the magnificent Basilica of Santa Caterina d’Alessandria.
 This splendid church is a prime example of Romanesque architecture in Puglia, showcasing remarkable Gothic influences.
 On your return journey, stop by the charming cheese farm of Mariangela and Antonio, where you can experience the local cheesemaking traditions firsthand.
 As you pass through Alezio, take the opportunity to visit the Messapian Civilization Museum.
 Here, you’ll learn about the ancient peoples who inhabited the region long before the Greek and Roman conquests, enriching your understanding of the area’s rich history.